 Berks County appears to be recovering from the national recession of 2008-09, with an unemployment rate and an employment-to-population ratio that are slightly outperforming Pennsylvania and nation.
 However, there also are a few warning signs, including an average salary increase that is smaller than both the state and national level, and relatively high spending by county government and schools.

 Unemployment rates are a timely indicator of changes in the local employment landscape.
-In 2017, Berks County’s unemployment rate was 4.6%, slightly lower than Pennsylvania and similar to the nation.
-This was down from a post-recession peak of 8.7% in 2010.
-However, the 2017 rate was 0.7 percentage points higher than in 2000.
+In 2020, Berks County’s unemployment rate was 9.5%, higher than the nation and similar to Pennsylvania.

 The employment-to-population ratio also offers an indicator of the availability of work in a region.
-The ratio Berks was 77% in 2017, slightly higher than Pennsylvania and the nation.
-Between 2000 and 2017, the county’s ratio peaked at 80% in 2000 and dropped as low as 73% in 2009.
+The ratio in Berks was 61% in 2015-19, slightly higher than Pennsylvania and the nation.
+Between 2000 and 2015-19, the county’s ratio declined 1 percentage point.

 Changes in the size of the labor force indicate people’s willingness and ability to find work.
-From 2000 to 2017, Berks County’s labor force increased 9%, a larger increase than at the state level, but slightly less than at the national level.
+From 2000 to 2020, Berks County’s labor force increased 8%, a larger increase than at the state level, but less than at the national level.

 |INDICATORS||TREND | BERKS COUNTY|